 Poor fuel economy also increases your vehicle’s emissions, which is more harmful to the environment.

 3) Temperature Gauge Stays Cold

-If your thermostat is stuck in the open position, your car may never reach operating temperature.
+If the thermostat is stuck in the open position, your car may never reach operating temperature.
 This is especially true on a cold winter day, where engine heat dissipates very quickly.